 Souvenir shops and confectioners are allowed to open for business, as well as food markets and some stores at the major train stations and the airport.
-If you really need a new pair of Adidas and can’t wait till Monday, there are also shopping malls strategically positioned just across our borders in Czech Republic, Slovakia and Hungary.
+If you really need to go Shopping on Sundays for a new pair of Adidas and can’t wait till Monday, there are also shopping malls strategically positioned just across our borders in the Czech Republic, Slovakia, and Hungary.

 Groceries and convenience stores:

 If you have run out of bread or just need something quick for an unplanned dinner, supermarkets at major train stations, the airport, and the General Hospital (AKH) are open.
 Beware: The checkout lines are punishingly long and the law forbids the sale of certain products, such as cleaning supplies.
 Alternatively, convenience stores attached to gas stations are usually less busy and carry the staples.